templated-ui/puppeteer/README.md

 # Puppeteer

 ##  Note
-You can download Chromium binaries from taobao when you have issue with google storage.
+You can download Chromium binaries from taobao when you have issue with google storage. follow bellow images in note section for drop-in replace & leverage @types/puppeteer in vscode
 ### change  `package.json`

 install module-alias  package